daysofwonder/asmodeenet_sso_js/README.md

 * **getDiscovery**: get the discovery object return from the openid-configuration endpoint.
 * **getCode**: get the code returned by IS. (useful in hybrid flow)
 * **getCheckErrors**: get list of errors during token check if it's a fail
 * **trackCb**: Taking an optional parameter, boolean, default at true, which close the popup.
 If it's false, the popup will not be close (see [#Backend dialog](#backend-dialog)).
 This method should be call in the callback "page" called by the IS (the ones configured in **redirect_uri** init's field).
 You can see the file [examples/cbpop.html](examples/cbpop.html) in examples directory to see how to use it.
 This page could be only the same content that the cbpop file or could be a dynamic file (in PHP, Node, Ruby,...) that intercept IS error message (passed in query get during callback) from IS before your Web client, but can't catch tokens if authorization is ok, because there are passed in anchor only.
 You should use this method.
-If not, your client part can't found tokens. but if you don't want include the JS gamifyd_sso lib in your callback page, you can copy the content of the trackCB method itself in the returned html page.
+If not, your client part can't found tokens. but if you don't want include the JS an_sso lib in your callback page, you can copy the content of the trackCB method itself in the returned html page.

 ##### Backend dialog

-If you want that your backend dialog with Identity Server or API of Gamify Digital directly too, you should authorize your backend.
+If you want that your backend dialog with Identity Server or API of Asmodee.net directly too, you should authorize your backend.

 For this, you should use an other client_id, but one with client_secret.
 You can do this in your callback page.